Excoriate/terragrunt-ref-arch-v3/README.md

 3. Run `just setup-env` to create your environment configuration
 4. Run `direnv allow` to load environment variables
 5. Review documentation and customize configurations

+## 🤖 CI Automation with Dagger

+This reference architecture includes a [Dagger](https://dagger.io/) module located in [`ci/ci-terragrunt`](ci/ci-terragrunt) to automate Terragrunt workflows in CI pipelines.

+- **GitHub Actions:** A working example workflow demonstrating how to use the Dagger module for Terragrunt static checks and plans can be found in [`.github/workflows/dagger-ci.yml`](.github/workflows/dagger-ci.yml).
+- **Local Execution:** The [`justfile`](justfile) provides convenient recipes (e.g., `just ci-job-units-static-check`) for running these Dagger CI jobs locally.
+- **Module Details:** For a detailed explanation of the Dagger module's functions and how to extend it, see the [Dagger CI Module Guide](ci/README.md).

 ## 🤝 Contributing